AdaCore/gnatcoverage/testsuite/Qualif/content.rst

 Tool Operational Requirements
 =============================

-This is the root of the "Tool Operational Requirements" and "Testcases" hierarchy that constitutes part of the GNATcoverage qualification material.
+This document is a hierarchically organized set of "Tool Operational Requirements" and "Testcases", consisting of several top-level chapters as summarized in the table below.

+The document is part of the GNATcoverage qualification material;
-This is decomposed in several toplevel chapters, summarized in the table below.
-The language specific chapters that apply depend on your qualification objectives.
+the language-specific chapters that apply will depend on the qualification objectives.

 .. qmlink:: ToplevelIndexImporter